Raising achievement in years 7–10 technology

 Toni says, “Teachers taught independently of each other, it was obvious we needed a coherent approach.”

-Aware of the impact that whole-team planning can have on teacher understanding and student learning, Toni set up department meetings with the explicit aim of developing shared understandings of the curriculum.
-Cheryl attended many of these early meetings, also making herself available for informal discussions with teachers and providing feedback on written materials as they were developed.
+Aware of the impact that whole-team planning can have on teacher understanding and student learning, Toni set up department meetings with the explicit aim of developing shared understandings of the learning area.

 Developing new programmes

 The department began developing new programmes.
 Teachers of the different disciplines engaged in serious discussion as they brainstormed how they would teach a particular component or meet particular indicators.